qqaadir/CarND-Vehicle-Detection/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-- In the Detector class in detector.py the is a function `train` is used for training a linear SVM
+- In the Detector class in detector.py the function `train` is used for training a linear SVM
 - The features used are a concatenation of the hog features described above, with the color histogram (48 bins) and the spatial color features (32X32)
-- Featurs were normalized using the sklearn `StandardScalar` class
+- Features were normalized using the sklearn `StandardScalar` class
 - 20% of the training images were used for validation and were split using the sklearn `train_test_split` function

 ###Sliding Window Search